This is a guest blog from Miira Leinonen, Head of Marketing at TalentAdore Ltd.

 4. No Time for Human Orientated Work

-It’s not an easy job to be a HR Manager in today’s world.
+It’s not an easy job to be an HR Manager in today’s world.
 It entails a lot of responsibility.
-Recruitment can be very problematic if you do not attract any candidates.
+Recruitment can be very problematic if you do not attract many candidates.
 However, it can be as tricky if there are ‘too many’ candidates.

 5. Unmotivated or Unstructured Team

-Adopting a software that is easy to use and is visually pleasant, is essential.
+Adopting software that is easy to use and visually pleasing, is essential.
 The motivation to start to use it is higher when the system does not look like Windows 95 and the user interface is intuitive.
 On top of the system selection, there are several things needed to be taken care of.
-For example, a HR Manager should communicate to the team about the benefits of using the solution, why is it needed and how will it help the organisation plus the individual employees?